azrapatvi/Face-Recognition-Based-Attendance-System/README.md

 📸 Face Recognition Attendance System

-This project is a real-time Face Recognition-based Attendance System implemented using Python and OpenCV.
-It utilizes the face_recognition library to detect and recognize faces from a webcam feed and logs attendance data in a CSV file.
+This is a real-time **Face Recognition-based Attendance System** built using **Python** and **OpenCV**.
+It uses the `face_recognition` library to detect and recognize faces from webcam input and automatically logs attendance into a `.csv` file.

+---

 🔧 Features

-Detects and recognizes faces using webcam input.
+- Detects and recognizes faces using webcam input.
-Stores recognized faces’ names and timestamps.
+- Automatically logs attendance with **name** and **timestamp**.
-Generates subject-wise, date-wise attendance records in .csv format.
+- Generates **subject-wise** and **date-wise** attendance reports in CSV format.
-Ensures duplicate entries are avoided in a session.
+- Prevents duplicate attendance entries in a single session.
-Handles user subject selection via command line input.
+- Allows the user to select the subject through a command-line interface.

+---

 🛠️ Technologies and Libraries

-OpenCV - For video capture and image display. face_recognition - For face detection and face embedding.
+- `OpenCV` – For video capture and display.
+- `face_recognition` – For face detection and facial embeddings.
-NumPy - For array operations and distance calculations.
+- `NumPy` – For array and numerical operations.
-Pandas - For structured data storage and CSV file writing. datetime - For timestamp logging. os, sys - For file handling and user interaction.
+- `Pandas` – For structured data handling and CSV writing.
+- `datetime` – For date and time logging.
+- `os`, `sys` – For file handling and user interaction.

+---

 📁 Folder Structure
-bash
-Copy
-Edit

 project_directory/
 │
-├── photos/                      # Folder containing labeled images of known individuals │   ├── person1.jpg              # The filename (e.g., person1) is used as the label
+├── photos/ # Folder containing known faces
+│ ├── person1.jpg # Image (filename used as label)
 │ └── person2.png
 │
 ├── face_recognition_project.py # Main script
-├── 1.CNCC-2025-06-15.csv        # Example auto-generated attendance file
+├── CNCC-2025-06-15.csv # Auto-generated attendance file (example)

+---

+📌 Note

-📌 Note: You must create a folder named photos/ in the same directory as the script.
-This folder should contain images of each person you want to recognize.
-The file name (before .jpg/.png) acts as the label used in attendance logs.
+- Create a folder named **`photos/`** in the same directory as the Python script.
+- Add clear front-facing images of each person you want to recognize.
+- The **filename (without extension)** will be used as the person's name in the attendance log.
+  - Example: `john.jpg` → "john" will appear in the CSV.

+---

 🚀 How to Run

-Ensure you have a folder named photos/ with labeled face images (e.g., john.jpg, emma.png).
+1. Ensure you have the `photos/` folder with labeled images:

-Install the required libraries: pip install opencv-python face_recognition numpy pandas
+2. Install the required libraries: pip install opencv-python face_recognition numpy pandas

-Run the script:
+3. Run the script:python face_recognition_project.py
-python face_recognition_project.py

-Select the subject from the menu:
+4. Select the subject from the menu:
-1. CNCC
-2. SEST
-3. ML
-4. EM
-5. ADS
-6. Exit

-Press q to stop capturing and close the application.
+5. Press q to stop the webcam and exit the program.

-📊 Output
-A CSV file named <Subject>-YYYY-MM-DD.csv is created.

-Each row includes:
-Name of the recognized individual
-Timestamp when the face was detected